boboPrem1/vue-job-listing/README.md

 ---

-## Make Your Data Work in Production with Vercel Serverless Functions
+## 🚀 Make Your Data Work in Production with Vercel Serverless Functions

 ### 📁 Folder Structure

-Create the following structure:
+Create the following structure

 ```
 /api/jobs